Main Content

 expand all

-Reference pressure differential used for valve control.
-This differential defines the pilot pressure differential, which is added to the pressure differential between ports A and B and compared against the valve threshold Cracking pressure differential.
+Reference pilot pressure differential to use for the valve control.
+The block adds the pilot pressure differential to the pressure differential between ports A and B and compared against the valve threshold Cracking pressure differential.

 Set pressure for the valve operation.